cardano-foundation/developer-portal/docs/operate-a-stake-pool/cardano-relay-configuration.md

 ## Reloading the Topology configuration

-If you have made changes to your topology configuration file (eg. mainnet-topology.json) that controls the relays your node will connect to, you can reload this configuration change without having to perform a full node restart.
-Type:
+The topology configuration file controls the relays your node will connect to (eg. mainnet-topology.json).
+If you have made updates to this configuration you can load these changes without having to perform a full node restart by typing:

     sudo systemctl reload cardano-node